langvaga/langvaga/README.md

-# langvaga
+# långväga

+långväga is a software suite that helps an AP to handle PIC/CARE transactions.

-The main långväga repository.
-Includes deployment and end-to-end tests for the entire application suite.
+This repository is concerned with holding deployment examples and acceptance tests for the långväga software suite.